- Technical minimum: single socket with two cores.

 - NFS, iSCSI or Fibre Channel for virtual machine storage

-- Unlimited number of cores per physical CPU
+- Number of cores per physical CPU: No limit

-- Unlimited number of physical CPUs per host
+- Number of physical CPUs per host: No limit

 You can easily install vSphere Hypervisor on your own or with some guided help.